ganesh-iyer/ganesh-iyer.github.io/projects/bach/project-bach.md

 **Resonsibilities:**

-Through iterative sketches and high-fidelity mockups, I had worked with my UX colleague in New York to generate concepts.
+Through iterative sketches and high-fidelity mockups, I had worked with my UX colleague in New York City to generate concepts.
 I was responsible for creating high-fidelity prototypes and sketching concepts that emerged from regular discussions with my UX colleague.

 ![Bach in the Subways - Home page as seen on the website]({{ site.baseurl}}/projects/bach/bach-home.png)